saul91isern/event_manager/README.md

 	- Better analysis of the xml model an its transalte to the app's model
 	- Best error management
 	- More covering of the code by unitary tests.
+  - Xml url is hardcoded on events loader.
+It should be provided by an external variable.
+  - Events loading period of 24h hours is hardcoded.
+It should be configurable.

 #### Alternative Running: